asif31iqbal/ImmutableQueue/README.md

   - If the resulting stack of the *pop()* operation is the not the empty stack (means there are still items on the *forwards* stack to be deQueued), it returns a new queue constructed with the resulting stack as *forwards* and the existing *backwards* as *backwards*.
   - If the resulting stack of the *pop()* operation is the empty stack (means there are no more items on the *forwards* stack to be deQueued), there could be two further sub-cases:
     - If the *backwards* stack is empty as well, then what we have at this point is an empty queue.
 So it just returns the empty singleton queue.
     - If the *backwards* stack is not empty, however, then we need to get rid of the bottommost item in the *backwards* stack.
-This is accomplished by reversing the *backwards* stack (using the *rervse()* method).
+This is accomplished by reversing the *backwards* stack (using the *rerverse()* method).
 Finally, it returns a new queue constructed using the reversed stack as *forwards* and the empty singleton stack as *backwards*.

   The last case is the worst case where the runtime of *deQueue()* is O(n).
 All the previous cases are O(1).
 * *head()* operation just returns the head of the *forwards* stack.
 Runs in O(1) time.